andrewvaughan/template-core/.github/CONTRIBUTING.md

 3. The body **should** explain _what_ and _why_ about the change - not the _how_

-Regarding item 3 in the preceding list, the goal is to prevent a fellow developer from having to try to determine what changes to investigate and prevent thing from having to spend significant time deciphering the "why" of a change through ineffective `diff` parsing.
+Regarding item 3 in the preceding list, the goal is to prevent a fellow developer from having to try to determine what changes to investigate and also prevent them from having to spend significant time deciphering the "why" of a change through ineffective `diff` parsing.
 Conversely, determining "how" the accomplishment of a task happened is generally quite trivial by reading code and proper comments.

-As such, generally, details about _how_ a change occurred **should 't** take up space in the Primary Commit Message body.
+As such, details about _how_ a change occurred **should 't** take up space in the Primary Commit Message body.
 Instead, write code in a way that's clear, self-explanatory, or otherwise documented _in the project,_ not the commit.

 The commit body **should** focus on making clear the reasons as to why changes ocurred in the first place, the way things worked before the change, why that needed changing, the way they work now, and why the Contributor decided to